AbdullahQureshi1080/superforms-rn/Readme.md

 ```bash
 npm i react-native-date-picker
 ``````
-This packge is a peer dependency that you must have to use ```<FormDateSelector/>```, you can skip this if you do not need the date picker, but it would be great to install this so that you do not run into issues later.
+To use ```<FormDateSelector/>``` you must have to install this, you can skip it if you do not need the date picker, but it would be great to install this so that you do not run into issues later.

 <br/>